thetarnav/solid-devtools/README.md

 ###### `@solid-devtools/locator`

-A runtime library for locating components on the page, and their source code in your IDE.
+A runtime library for locating components on the page, and going to their source code in your IDE.

 ### [Babel Plugin](./packages/babel-plugin/)